 Regardless of who a bully is, it's helpful to understand the underlying reasons for bullying, that is, how it's often more about the bully's insecurities rather than any defaults of your own.
 Knowing this can also help prevent you and people you care about from getting bullied, so read on to learn more.

 Perpetrators of bullying engage in ongoing, mean-spirited behavior that targets other people.
 Bullying can occur verbally or physically, and it's not always readily apparent, contrary to the classic idea of schoolyard bullying that we have in our collective imagination.

-Bullies generally know that their behavior is hurtful and ill-advised, yet they typically persist until they are forced to stop.
-There are countless reasons and factors which can determine why someone chooses to engage in bullying.
-However, nothing justifies targeting and mistreating another individual.
+Bullies generally know that their behavior is hurtful and ill-advised, yet they most often persist until they are forced to stop.
+Various reasons can determine why someone chooses to engage in bullying.
+That said, nothing justifies targeting and mistreating another individual.

 How Do Bullies Hurt Others?

 Bullies hurt others with their words and actions.
 Some common tactics include singling out individuals, making them feel insecure about a sensitive issue, and mocking them in front of others.
 When this occurs online, it's known as cyberbullying (and it can have devastating effects, particularly on children).